 Consumer staples like dairy products, edible oil, bakery products, etc. are expected to see an increase in price, affecting Kirana stores and similar SMEs.
 These products, which usually benefit from low indirect taxes will have to face a rise in tax post GST.
 Costs of vegetables & fruits will be affected as cost of transportation will considerably increase with the rise in tax for transportation from 15% to 18%.
 Milk products are currently subject to a 2% VAT rate, while a GST rate of 18% will increase the price of milk products directly.

 On the arrival of GST, organizations will have to revamp and adapt to the new system.
 Accounting systems will need to be upgraded, businesses will need restructuring, long-term deals and contracts will need to be reviewed, etc. Even though we cannot conclude that GST structure is perfect, it is high time our tax system received an overhaul.
 There is a dire need to integrate India into one economy and get rid of the multiple taxes and its cascading effect.
 A single tax structure in the country will simplify it and reduce tax evasion, ensuring seamless business transactions across our nation and world over.

 SME’s continue to face financial challenges that not merely stunt their growth but even clip their wings while on their road to success.
-Acknowledging this FlexiLoans (via its lending platform Flexiloans.in), provide working capital loans to these small enterprises, boasts of quick and easy disbursal of loans within barely 48 hours.
+Acknowledging this FlexiLoans (via its lending platform Flexiloans.com), provide working capital loans to these small enterprises, boasts of quick and easy disbursal of loans within barely 48 hours.
 It is refreshing to see the paradigm shift in the way entrepreneurs are now approaching business ideas, with certainty and confidence.
 Bearing in mind these advancements MSME’s now have a much brighter future and will be leading partners in the process of inclusive growth for India.